 - For all the Institutions, the European Data Protection Supervisor [27 KB] will act as an independent supervisory authority (see art.
 41 to 45 of the Regulation).

-The European Union's family of institutional Web Sites, within the eu.int domain, provides links to third party sites.
-Since we do not control them, we encourage you to review their privacy policies.
+The European Union's family of institutional websites, within the europa.eu domain, provides links to third party sites.
+Since we do not control them, we encourage you to review their privacy policies (see cookies).

 What is an e-service?